ergrelet/Scylla/README.md

 Sometimes the API kernel32.dll GetProcAddress cannot be resolved, because the IAT has an entry from apphelp.dll Solution?
 I don't know

-### Only Windows XP x64:

-Windows XP x64 has some API bugs.
-100% correct imports reconstruction is impossible.
-If you still want to use XP x64, here are some hints:

-* EncodePointer/DecodePointer exported by kernel32.dll have both the same VA.
-  Scylla, CHimpREC and other tools cannot know which API is correct.
-You need to fix this manually.
-  Your fixed dump will probably run fine on XP but crash on Vista/7.

 ### ImpREC plugin support:

 Some ImpREC Plugins don't work with Windows Vista/7 because they don't "return 1" in the DllMain function.

 Keyboard Shortcuts
 ------------------